Metairie, Louisiana: History

 In 1989, a Metairie district elected white supremacist David Duke to the Louisiana state legislature for a single term.

 On August 29, 2005, Hurricane Katrina caused a new migration from Orleans Parish, because housing was needed to replace what had been destroyed in the flooding of the city.
-It has been a racially neutral migration, with equal numbers of black and white residents moving to Jefferson Parish.
-The 2010 census showed that Metairie has increasingly become more diverse.

 Veterans Boulevard was laid out alongside a drainage canal, and became a commercial center of the region.
 The central business district of Metairie is located on Causeway Boulevard near Lake Pontchartrain.
-Metairie also has one of the handful of major malls located in the New Orleans metro area.
-Lakeside Shopping Center is the highest-grossing mall in the New Orleans metropolitan area.
-In the 1970s and early 1980s, an area of bars and nightclubs opened in a section of Metairie known as "Fat City", which is now the most racially diverse area in the New Orleans metropolitan area and is home to a vibrant restaurant scene.
-Several New Orleans radio and television stations have transmitter facilities in Metairie and Jefferson Parish; two of them, WGNO-TV and WNOL, now have studios and main offices in Metairie.
-Metairie has a large Mardi Gras season that touts itself as more family-friendly than the New Orleans Mardi Gras.
+In the 1970s and early 1980s, an area of bars and nightclubs opened in a section of Metairie known as "Fat City".
+Several New Orleans radio and television stations have also established transmitter facilities in Metairie and Jefferson Parish; two of them, WGNO-TV and WNOL, now have studios and main offices in Metairie.

 Geography

 Metairie is located in eastern Jefferson Parish and is bordered by New Orleans to the east, Kenner to the west, Lake Pontchartrain to the north, and the Illinois Central Railroad tracks to the south.
 South of the railroad are River Ridge, Harahan, Elmwood, and Jefferson.
 The 17th Street Canal forms the border between Metairie and New Orleans to the east.
 It is a principal community in Greater New Orleans.
 According to the U.S. Census Bureau, the Metairie CDP has a total area of 60.2 sqkm, of which 60.1 sqkm is land and 0.1 sqkm, or 0.18%, is water.